evanbones/Treeliable/README.md

 **Treeliable** is a highly configurable, simple mod that adds balanced tree felling mechanics!

+### Dependencies

+* [Cloth Config](https://modrinth.com/mod/cloth-config) is recommended to configure the mod.

 ## Features

-* **Smart Tree Felling:** Chop down entire trees by breaking a single block.
+* Chop down entire trees by breaking a single block.
 By default, trees must have leaves connected to them to be considered a tree, preventing you from accidentally destroying wooden structures.
-* **Balanced Chopping:** The time it takes to chop down a tree scales dynamically based on its size.
-You can configure this to be logarithmic or linear.
+  * The time it takes to chop down a tree scales dynamically based on its size.
+You can configure this algorithm to be logarithmic or linear to suit your modpack's balance.
-* **Sneak Behavior:** Easily toggle whether sneaking prevents chopping or activates it.
+* Trees can be configured to break layer-by-layer with customizable delays and exponential speedup, instead of instantly vanishing.
-* **Visual Indicators:** An on-screen indicator lets you know when you are looking at a valid tree that can be felled.
+* An on-screen icon lets you know when you're looking at a tree that can be felled.
+There's also a spiderweb-like breaking animation on the tree layers as you chop.
-* **Extensive Compatibility:** Built-in support for huge mushrooms, nether fungi, Apotheosis, and Silent Gear.
+* The mod calculates and applies tool damage and player food exhaustion based on the size of the tree being felled.
+* Sneaking can either prevent chopping or activate it (configurable).
+* There's also the option to toggle alternative felling mechanics inspired by Hytale!
+Chopping a layer of a tree will cause the whole tree to fall.

+## Mod Compatibility

+* Most mods should work out of the box, as long as their logs and leaves are properly tagged with #minecraft:logs and #minecraft:leaves respectively.
+* There are additional features for Apotheosis axes, Silent Gear saws, and handling for more troublesome modded trees like from Alex's Caves and Tropicraft.

+## For Developers

+Treeliable provides an accessible API (`TreeliableAPI`) allowing other mods to easily integrate.
+You can:
+* Override choppable blocks and leaves.
+* Register custom block behaviors.
+* Implement custom chopping items with unique chop-counting logic.
+* Use the `TreeDetectorBuilder` to scan for non-standard tree shapes.

 ## License